 Next month we are going to an exchange project in a far away country.
 To say goodbye you may go to the main bus station, from which we leave at 9 a.m.
-A group of youth exchange participants
+A group of youth exchange participants When applying in practice:

-- O Consider what impact on a local level you may reach with your project - Plan and implement activities during the project with local community because interaction increases curiosity about other cultures.
+- Consider what impact on a local level you may reach with your project - Plan and implement activities during the project with local community because interaction increases curiosity about other cultures.